doctorfree/Obsidian-Media-Vault/README.md

 The Obsidian Media Vault has been curated with metadata allowing queries to be performed using the Obsidian Dataview plugin.
 Sample queries along with the code used to perform them can be viewed in the [Media Queries](Media_Queries.md) document.

+Additional visual representations of the Media Vault, also based upon Dataview queries, are provided by the [Excalibrain](https://github.com/zsviczian/excalibrain) Obsidian plugin.

 The Obsidian Media Vault markdown contains metadata with tags allowing a variety of Obsidian Dataview queries.
 For example, the markdown of the book "Timequake" by Kurt Vonnegut Jr. has the following YAML prelude:

 ```yaml